 Around the world, 2 billion people remain unbanked and women lag behind men in terms of access to formal accounts, credit, and savings products.
-FinEquity, a community to advance women's financial inclusion globally, is convened by CGAP.
+FinEquity, a community of practice to empower women through financial inclusion, is convened by CGAP.
 It provides facilitated platforms to share experiences, identify key challenges, document and discuss emerging good practices, and solve common problems associated with increasing equitable access to and use of a broad range of financial services.
 Learn More

 Rathi Mani-Kandt, Director of Women’s Entrepreneurship and Financial Inclusion at CARE USA, shares success stories from their Ignite program and the launch of Strive Women, a new four-year program that will work to strengthen the financial health and resilience of more than 300,000 small businesses in Pakistan, Peru and Vietnam.

 Consumer protection presents a significant challenge for financial inclusion.
 This blog explores how we can improve women's trust in the financial system and ensure that digital financial services are inclusive, safe, and sustainable for them to use.

 In the third installment in our Leadership Insights series, Mary Ellen Iskenderian discusses the data we have about women's financial inclusion – and why it's not yet being used to tap into this underserved and promising market.